Alfresco/docs-activiti-enterprise/docs/deployment/helm/README.md

 		```

 ### (Optional) Include Alfresco Content Services (ACS)
-Alfresco Content Services (ACS) can be deployed with the infrastructure for the [process storage service](../architecture/platform.md#process-storage-service) to use for storing task and process data.
+Alfresco Content Services (ACS) can be deployed with the infrastructure to use for storing task and process data.

 Use the following command to include ACS in the deployment: